aws-asean-builders/devsecops/Lab-2/README.md

 2. We want to use multiple buildspec files.
 One for dev, one for test, one for prod.

-Another developer from the Mythical Mysfits team has started a buildspec_dev file for you, but never got to finishing it.
-Add the remaining instructions to the buildspec_dev.yml.draft file.
+Another developer from the Mythical Mysfits team has started a buildspec file in the `dev` branch for you, but never got to finishing it.
+Add the remaining instructions to the `buildspec_dev.yml.draft` file.
 The file should be in your like-service folder and already checked in.
-Let's create a dev branch and copy the draft to a buildspec_dev.yml file.
+Let's create a dev branch and copy the draft to a `buildspec_dev.yml` file.

 <pre>
 $ cd ~/environment/<b><i>REPLACEME_LIKE_REPO_NAME</b></i>